 The most important factor to consider is the future longevity of the company.
 All of these companies have solid financial records, which means that the life insurance coverage will always be in place, even as your child grows and reaches old age.

 History has typically shown that mutual life insurance providers pay the largest dividends over time.
 Northwestern Mutual and New York Life are both mutual life insurance companies.

 To get a quote from each of these companies, use our Life Insurance Quote Tool.
 You can compare prices from each of these companies to help you decide which provider will be the best for you and your child.

 Gerber Is Most Expensive

-A company which markets life insurance coverage for babies aggressively is Gerber, with their Gerber Baby Insurance.
-While Gerber is a very trusted name in food and nutrition for children, they do take the the opportunity provided by that trust to charge higher premiums for their children’s life insurance products than the rest of the market charges.
+A company that markets life insurance coverage for babies aggressively is Gerber, with their Gerber Baby Insurance.
+While Gerber is a very trusted name in food and nutrition for children, they do take the opportunity provided by that trust to charge higher premiums for their children’s life insurance products than the rest of the market charges.

 We at Life Ant always advice that people consider all options, and compare prices from every company because there is a lot of variation in pricing, which is highly dependent upon the circumstances of each individual.
 It is our experience, however, that Gerber life insurance does charge more money for the same value provided by other companies.
 Please consider all options before reaching your purchasing decision.

 Life insurance is purchased on the life of a baby for several reasons.
 First and foremost, by purchasing a life insurance policy on a baby the parent is guaranteeing the child that they will have life insurance coverage for their entire life, no matter what their health condition becomes.
 Even though baby life insurance policies are usually smaller than policies for adults, there are often riders attached to the policy, which allows for additional insurance coverage to be purchased at various points throughout the life of the baby.
 This concept is known as providing a guaranty of insurability.